The 3-piece avalanche rescue kit is a must-have for backcountry adventures. Get this and you'll be safe and secure!

 There are two types of safety seminars:

-For details, see the JAN website.
+For more details, please check the JAN website.

 ◆Japan Avalanche Network (JAN) https://nadare.jp/